matteo65/ZedmeeHash/README.md

 ![Alt Text](https://raw.githubusercontent.com/matteo65/ZedmeeHash/main/Resource/zmh_distributions.png)

 ## Minimum number of collisions
-Zedmee produces a very low number of collisions for each reasonably large number of distinct values; it is close to the number of collisions of a Universal Hash Function.
+Zedmee produces a very low number of collisions for each reasonably large number of distinct values; it is close to the collisions number of a Universal Hash Function.
 The number is given by the formula _n-m*(1-((m-1)/m)^n)_ where _n_ is the number of input values, _m_ is the number of all possible hash values (2^32 or 2^64).

 #### 32-bit : number of collisions for small data arrays (1-4 bytes)